antopilo/GodView_Engine/README.md

 ----

 This is a engine made using the Godot engine.
 It is meant to be used for top down games.
-It is also currently under development by *Antoine Pilote* and *Emeryc Primeau*.
+It is also currently under development by *@antopilo* and *@emerycp*.
 It is fairly new still, but a lot more is planned.
 We won't support this engine, so if you plan to use this, you've been warned.

 ## Planned features